The DSA Transparency Database: Auditing Self-reported Moderation Actions by Social Media

 Figure~\ref{fig:sor_categories_trellis} provides a comparative analysis of the platforms based on the infringement categories of their SoRs.
-As shown, there exist three groups of similar platforms: \begin{enumerate} \item those in which \emph{scope of platform service}\footnote{\revision{This category indicates content moderated because deemed outside of the scope of the platform service.
-It includes content with age-specific restrictions, with geographical or language requirements, disallowed goods and services, and nudity.}} was the most common infringement (YouTube, Facebook, LinkedIn, TikTok, and Instagram); \item those in which \emph{pornography or sexualized content} was the most common infringement (Pinterest and X); \item a single-platform group (Snapchat), for which the previous categories are the most common, along with \emph{scams and fraud}. \end{enumerate}
+As shown, there exist three groups of similar platforms: \begin{enumerate} \item those in which \emph{scope of platform service}\footnote{This category indicates content moderated because deemed outside of the scope of the platform service.
+It includes content with age-specific restrictions, with geographical or language requirements, disallowed goods and services, and nudity.} was the most common infringement (YouTube, Facebook, LinkedIn, TikTok, and Instagram); \item those in which \emph{pornography or sexualized content} was the most common infringement (Pinterest and X); \item a single-platform group (Snapchat), for which the previous categories are the most common, along with \emph{scams and fraud}. \end{enumerate}

 Curiously, \emph{category addition} was merely used by Pinterest and X, but in less than 0.04\% of their SoRs.
 As for keywords, only half of the social media platforms used them for \emph{category specification}: Pinterest, Snapchat, X, and YouTube.
 However, these are not always informative.
 For instance, circa 83\% of YouTube's SoRs have a keyword ---all of them \emph{other}--- which YouTube explained by specifying that ``[their] mapping has not yet been completed''.
 Only 11\% of Snapchat's SoRs have a keyword, 87\% of these being \emph{sexual abuse material} and the rest mainly \emph{online bullying intimidation}.
 About 88\% of Pinterest's SoRs have a keyword (with a few having two), predominantly \emph{adult sexual material}.
 Interestingly, all of X's SoRs have a keyword, with a few having two or three.
 In total X used 17 distinct keywords, more than any other social media.
 However, in almost half (43\%) of its SoRs the keyword is \emph{other} (detailed as a policy violation), while in 49\% it is \emph{adult sexual material}.